core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The seventh least significant bit is the 'z' bit.
 When it is set to 1, the compressed COSE object contains a field 'y' and a field 'old\_nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
 In particular, the 1 byte 'y' following 'nonce' encodes the size of the following field 'old\_nonce'.
 This bit SHALL only be set in the second KUDOS message and only if it is a CoAP request.
 For an example see the execution of KUDOS in the reverse message flow shown in {{fig-message-exchange-server-init}}.

    * The eight least significant bit is reserved for future use.
 This bit SHALL be set to zero when not in use.
-According to this specification, if this bit is set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.
+According to this specification, if this bit is set to 1: i) if the message is a request, it is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}; ii) if the message is a response, it is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.4 of RFC8613}} and the client SHALL discard the response as specified in item 8 of {{Section 8.4 of RFC8613}}.

    The encoding of 'y' is as follows: